-- (1) Represents payment of base salary for a period of 36 months for Mr. King, 24 months for Mr. Lytle, and 12 months for Dr. Fussey and Mr. Shan. - (2) The payment of a Target Bonus to the Named Executive Officer is at the discretion of the Company's Board of Directors.
-A Target Bonus is equal to a percentage of the Named Executive Officer's annual base salary as follows: Mr. King 60%; Mr. Lytle 40%; Dr. Fussey 35%; and Mr. Shan 35%.
-The above assumes that the Board of Directors authorized the payment of the full Target Bonus to each executive for the fiscal year. - (3) No potential payments are shown in this column as the closing market price per share of our common stock on April 30, 2012 of \$0.47 is less than the per share exercise price of the unvested stock options subject to accelerated vesting in connection with a change-in-control. - (4) Represents estimated payment to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for long-term disability and term life insurance, grossed up at an assumed combined state and federal bonus tax withholding rate of 41.88% for Mr. King, Mr. Lytle, and Mr. Shan, and a federal bonus tax withholding rate of 30.65% for Dr. Fussey during the severance period of 36 months for Mr. King, 24 months for Mr. Lytle, and 12 months for Dr. Fussey and Mr. Shan.
-Amounts were calculated based on current premiums paid for executive's benefits grossed up for estimated applicable taxes.
+- (1) Represents payment of base salary for a period of thirty-six (36) months for Mr. King and twenty-four (24) months for Mr. Lytle, Dr. Fussey, Mr. Masten, Mr. Shan and Mr. Ziebell. - (2) The payment of a Target Bonus to the Named Executive Officer is at the discretion of the Company's Board of Directors.
+A Target Bonus is equal to a percentage of the Named Executive Officer's annual base salary as follows: Mr. King 60%; Mr. Lytle 40%; Dr. Fussey 35%; Mr. Masten 35%; Mr. Shan 35%; and Mr. Ziebell 35%.
+The above assumes that the Board of Directors authorized the payment of the full Target Bonus to each executive for the fiscal year. - (3) Represents the payment of a one-time retention bonus in the amount of 25% of executive's fiscal year 2013 base salary.
+The payment of such retention bonus upon termination is only applicable if termination without cause or resignation for good reason in connection with a change-incontrol occurs prior to December 31, 2013.
+Otherwise this one-time retention bonus is payable on the first bi-weekly pay period following December 31, 2013, provided the executive has been continuously employed by the Company through December 31, 2013. - (4) The amounts in this column are calculated by multiplying the number of shares subject to accelerated vesting under outstanding stock options by the difference between \$1.39, which is the closing market price per share of our common stock on April 30, 2013, and the per share exercise price of the applicable accelerated stock option in connection with a change-in-control.
+These amounts do not correspond to the actual value that may be recognized by each Named Executive Officer as there can be no assurance that the options will ever be exercised or that the value on exercise will be equal to the amount shown in this column. - (5) Represents estimated payment to reimburse executive's monthly benefits premiums for continued group health, dental, and vision benefits in addition to premiums for long-term disability and term life insurance during the severance period of thirty-six (36) months for Mr. King and twenty-four (24) months for Mr. Lytle, Dr. Fussey, Mr. Masten, Mr. Shan and Mr. Ziebell.
+Amounts were calculated based on current premiums paid for executive's benefits.